TommyJones/textmineR/README.md

 # textmineR
-Functions for Text Mining and Topic Modelin
+Functions for Text Mining and Topic Modeling

 An aid for text mining in R, with a syntax that
     is more familiar to experienced R users.
 Also, implements various functions